ODM2/ODM2/doc/ODM2Docs/core_relatedactions.md

 ODM2 users have two options for describing what could be considered to be "composite" Methods - that is, procedures that are made up of multiple Actions.

 1. Create a single, "composite" **Method** that is a narrative of all of the Actions performed.
 This single Method would then be used with a single "Observation Action" that is linked to the **Result**.
-2. Create a series of **Actions** that are recorded separately, each with thier own granular **Method** description.
+2. Create a series of **Actions** that are recorded separately, each with their own granular **Method** description.
 The relationships among the Actions would then be recorded in the **RelatedActions** entity.

 Sequencing of and relationships between Actions can be specified in the **RelatedActions** entity, and the order of Actions can then be traversed by following the sequence of Actions.
 Examples of of how to use the RelatedActions entity follow.